CS196Illinois/Group25/README.md

 *Machine Learning Specialists* - Shriyan, Ayan, Ricky, and Itay

-**Coming Soon**

-By the end of this semester, we will launch a web application that lists upcoming MLB games along with the our predictions as to which team is more likely to win the game.

 **Features of our Web Application**

 *Core*: List of upcoming MLB games (‘21 schedule), Machine learning model to predict the winner of a game, Search functionality

 *Accesories*: Data visualizations of key statistics over time for each team, Ability to accept financial transactions so that users can directly bet on the app

 **Tech Stack**